chris-paul/redux-controlled-promise/README.md

 # redux-controlled-promise

-redux middleware to controll dispatcch order use promise
+redux middleware to controll dispatch order use promise when use redux-thunk

 ```
 npm install redux-controlled-promise